Places

 Is dreaming about a city at night a bad sign?

-Dreaming about a city at night is not inherently negative.
-It often reflects your emotional state or social interactions, providing insight into your feelings about community and self.
+Dreaming of a city at night is not inherently negative.
+It often reflects subconscious exploration or social concerns, inviting introspection rather than fear.

 02